mastercuber55/Frax-Framework/readme.md

 # Frax Framework

-Frax, a header only 2D easy-to-use game framework for making video games with raylib even easier written in C++11.
+Frax, a header only 2D easy-to-use game framework for providing easier and structural way to use raylib.

 ## Features